 So what do all these numbers mean to you?
 Aside from helping you to learn more about the industry and how the TV business is evolving, upfronts can help you gauge possible work opportunities for the upcoming season.
 Knowing what new shows are filming and what they’re about gives you extra time to get your wardrobe and looks together.
 Trailers for new shows are often shown during upfronts, so if you want to work as a Stand-In or double, this is a great opportunity to see if there are any actors you resemble closely enough to Stand-In or double for.

-Be sure to come to one of your office’s Re-Registration and Updates sessions to re-register, update your photo, add additional photos, and submit your Stand-In resume.
+Be sure to come to one of your office’s Updates sessions to re-register, update your photo, add additional photos, and submit your Stand-In resume.

 Not registered with Central Casting?
 You will need to register with us to get booked in our TV shows, movies, and other productions.
 Registering is free and easy.
-Just complete the online portion of registration then make a reservation to visit your local office.
+Just complete the online portion of Talent Onboarding then make a reservation to visit your local office.